DasULTRAS/slab-uno/README.md

 # SLAB-UNO

-An UNO that aims to be an browser based multiplayer GAME.
+An UNO that aims to be a browser based multiplayer GAME.

 ## Milestones